6 June Wellness Holidays That Are Dedicated To Keeping People Healthy — Both Mentally And Physically

 National PTSD Awareness Day (June 27th)

-Post Traumatic Stress Disorder is a serious condition that affects millions of people worldwide.
-And it’s something that can strike anyone and anytime.
+Post Traumatic Stress Disorder (PTSD) is a serious condition that affects millions of people worldwide.
 Any degree of trauma can cause PTSD as the human brain tries to protect itself from pain.
-That’s why people suffering from this disorder shouldn’t be stigmatized and that society should normalize PTSD treatment for everyone who needs it.
-That’s why everyone is encouraged to observe this day.
+That’s why people suffering from this disorder shouldn’t be stigmatized.
+Society should normalize PTSD treatment for everyone who needs it, and National PTSD Awareness Day is dedicated to that goal.

-Thus concludes our article on holidays that promote physical and mental well-being.
-We hope that these holidays raise people’s awareness about the importance of maintaining their own physical and mental health, and help them encourage their loved ones to do the same.
-Have a safe and happy June everyone!
+This concludes our article on holidays that promote physical and mental well-being.
+We hope these holidays raise people’s awareness about the importance of maintaining their own physical and mental health, and help them encourage their loved ones to do the same.
+Have a safe and happy June, everyone!